 Consider your fundraising goal and expected ticket sales to set a ticket price.
 You can cap ticket numbers (for example, selling only 200 tickets) or increase prices when more tickets are sold.

 Decide whether all tickets will be the same price or if prices will increase as the event date nears, and whether to offer group discounts.
-This will create more excitement about buying tickets early on or buying group tickets.
+This will create more excitement about buying tickets early or buying group tickets.

 You'll need presentation materials to display prize items and the winning scoreboard at your reverse raffle event.
 Make sure to get a raffle drum or box to hold the tickets.